 Spring Valley is a refuge of 135 acres of fields, forests, marshes and streams.
 Spring Valley also features over three miles of handicapped-accessible hiking trails, a nature center with natural history displays and information, and an 1880s living history farm.
 Spring Valley is open to the general public and admission is free.

-Spring Valley is an outdoor living museum, where visitors can learn about nature and local history.
+At Spring Valley, visitors can learn about nature and local history.
 Along with exploring, discovering, observing and listening, the following activities are encouraged.

 In order to help preserve Spring Valley’s natural resources for both present and future generations, all visitors are asked to remain on marked trails.

 Spring Valley features over three miles of handicapped-accessible hiking trails.
-A complete trail map is available here (PDF).
+View our trail map here.

 The Children & Nature Network (C&NN) was created to encourage and support the people and organizations working to reconnect children with nature.
 C&NN provides access to the latest news and research in the field and a peer-to-peer network of researchers and individuals, educators and organizations dedicated to children's health and well-being.